Your money’s safety is our top priority. Discover how TorFX keeps client funds secure in FCA-regulated segregated accounts, even in insolvency.

 If funds do not arrive within expected time frames a ‘trace’ can be placed by our Operations Team to track the progress of the payment.
 Occasionally payments can be delayed by intermediary banks and in extreme cases may be returned if the bank account details are deemed invalid.
 Depending on the location of the beneficiary bank account and the reason for the delay, a trace is usually able to resolve any issue within a few days.

-No - As an EMI company, we are not in scope of the FSCS, which has a cap of coverage of £85,000.
-An EMI company, however, is required to safeguard the entire value of relevant client funds, even where this is above £85,000, so is not subject to a cap.
-Subject to any insolvency costs, clients may get most, if not all, of their money back.
+No – as an EMI company, we are not in scope of the FSCS, which has a cap on coverage of £120,000.
+An EMI company, however, is required to safeguard the entire value of relevant client funds, even where this is above £120,000, so safeguarding is not subject to a cap.

 An E-Money Company in the UK is authorised by the FCA.
 A Bank is regulated by the FCA and PRA.